WalletConnect/walletconnect-docs/docs/specs/clients/push/usage-of-history-api.md

 1. W1 already have some `pushSubscriptions`, `pushMessages` history
 2. Wn performing cold start on different device and have the same account as W1
-3. Wn configuring sync for account with `enableSync` method of PushClient
+3. Wn configuring sync for an account with `enableSync` method of PushClient
 4. Wn register HistoryAPI for `wc_syncSet` and `wc_syncDel` SyncAPI methods.
 Request tags could found in [Sync API](../core/sync/readme.md) specs
 5. Wn fetching sync messages containing PushSubscription payloads.
 Topic to fetch and keys to decrypt payloads is deriving according [Sync API](../core/sync/readme.md).
 PushSubscriptions description could found in[PushSubscriptions sync storage specs](./usage-of-sync-api.md)
 6. Wn combines `pushSubscriptions` inserts with deletions and updating local database